Advertiser Disclosure

 Accessing VIP Airline Lounges Without Airline Status

 Simply put, airline lounges are awesome.
-They give you a comfortable place to relax before and in between flights, and often have complimentary food, drink, newspapers, and Wi-Fi.
+They give you a comfortable place to relax before and in between flights and often have complimentary food, drinks, newspapers, Wi-Fi, and sometimes even showers.

-Traditionally, these lounges have been reserved for the most frequent flyers and those who paid a hefty sum for an airline lounge pass.
-However, these days, several credit cards will give you lounge access just for signing up.
+Traditionally, airport lounges have been reserved for the most frequent flyers and those who paid a hefty sum for an airline lounge pass.
+However, these days, several credit cards will give you lounge access as a perk of the card.

-Our favorite card for lounge access is the Amex Platinum card.
-It gives you access to 6 different lounge networks: Amex Centurion Lounges, Escape Lounges – The Centurion Studio Partner, Priority Pass lounges (enrollment required), Plaza Premium Lounges, Airspace Lounges, and Delta Sky Clubs when flying Delta.
+As mentioned above, our favorite card for lounge access is the Amex Platinum card, as it gives you access to 6 different lounge networks: Amex Centurion Lounges, Escape Lounges – The Centurion Studio Partner, Priority Pass lounges (enrollment required), Plaza Premium Lounges, Aspire Lounges, and 10 visits to Delta Sky Clubs (when flying Delta) with the ability to unlock unlimited visits through spend.

-Picture this: You’re at the airport and you’ve just made it through security and you’ve got some time to kill before your flight begins to board.
+Picture this: You’re at the airport, and you’ve just made it through security.
+You’ve got some time to kill before your flight begins to board.
 What do you do?
-Most people would just sit at their gate or at the food court eating overpriced and bland food, or meander through the duty-free shop.
+Most people would just sit at their gate or at the food court eating overpriced, bland meals or meander through the duty-free shop.

-But those with airport lounge access can relax in a comfortable seat and enjoy premium food and cocktails as they wait for their flight.
-And, lounge guests can charge devices, get some work done in a quiet space, take a shower, and even get a complimentary spa service!
+Those with airport lounge access can relax in a comfortable seat and enjoy premium food and cocktails as they wait for their flight.
+Lounge guests can charge devices, work in a quiet space, shower in private rooms, and even receive complimentary spa services!

-Or course, lounges will have varying amenities.
+It’s worth noting that different airport lounges will have different amenities.
 Some will feel very luxurious and posh, while others will have just the basics.
 But no matter which lounge you find yourself in, you’ll have free food and beverages and a nice(r) place to relax before your flight.

-There are a number of popular credit cards that offer some sort of airport lounge access and what you can expect from each of them.
+There are a number of popular credit cards that offer some variation of airport lounge access.

 SCROLL FOR MORE